US diplomats confused, told not to tweet or post on Tillerson's firing

 Goldstein said Tillerson found out he was fired that morning in a tweet from the President; Goldstein himself was then fired after that statement conflicted with the White House's official line that Tillerson was notified by White House chief of staff John Kelly three days earlier in a late-night phone call.

 Multiple diplomats tell CNN it was highly unusual to receive guidance from home to avoid retweeting or repeating the official words of their own undersecretary.
-The guidance email told them to "freeze further amplification of content that features (Secretary Tillerson)" until Tillerson himself delivered remarks later in the day, according to a senior State official who read it to CNN.
+The State Department declined to comment on the record, but a senior State official who read the guidance email to CNN said it instructed them to "freeze further amplification of content that features (Secretary Tillerson)" until Tillerson himself delivered remarks later in the day.

 That senior State Department official told CNN that the message was "a request from a deputy assistant secretary to hold off, until the secretary had done his briefing."